-The very essence of writing programs forces design thinking in students.
+The very essence of writing programs forces design thinking in learners.
 Consider the programming challenge of automating the watering of a plant if a sensor is sending low levels of moisture.
 In design thinking, the student will discuss the challenge regarding the solution, not the problem.
 The problem is "not enough water", and the solution is "optimally watered plant".

 When solving this challenge based on the problem, the solution is easy to find.
 If the sensor gives a reading below some level, then turn on the water.
 If the sensor gives a reading above some level turn off the water.
 Job done, let's get some lunch.

 On a micro level within the programming itself, seeing this challenge from the solution side drives the student to find ways of writing the program with more efficient and robust code.
 Design thinking pushes the student to write code that is less likely to fail or in fewer lines.